EU-Russia Sanctions: From the 14th to the 18th Sanctions Package

 International

-Since 2022, the EU has progressively intensified its sanctions against Russia, with increasing intensity and growing legal complexity.
-By the 14th sanctions package at the latest, a new phase has begun: The demands on compliance, risk management, and contract design have been substantially expanded.
+Since 2022, the EU has progressively tightened its sanctions against Russia — with increasing intensity and legal complexity.
+At the latest, since the 14th sanctions package, a new phase has begun: Compliance requirements, risk management, and contract design have been substantially expanded.

-The 14th to 17th sanctions packages brought not only new listings and trade restrictions.
-Far more significant: new compliance requirements, far-reaching due diligence and risk management guidelines, as well as extraterritorial effects — especially for export-oriented companies with non-European subsidiaries.
-At the same time, the risk of fines and criminal proceedings due to sanctions evasion has become increasingly tangible.
+The sanctions packages 14 to 17 not only brought new listings and trade restrictions.
+More significantly: new compliance requirements, far-reaching due diligence and risk management obligations, as well as extraterritorial effects — especially for export-oriented companies with non-European subsidiaries.
+At the same time, the risk of fines and criminal proceedings for sanctions evasion is becoming increasingly tangible.

 The 18th sanctions package has already been announced.
 Companies are well advised to make their processes and structures resilient and legally compliant now.

-Below we provide you with a compact overview of the main developments — and specific recommendations for your company:
+Below, we provide you with a compact overview of the most important developments — and specific action recommendations for your company:

 14th Sanctions Package: New Compliance Requirements